dnlnln/generate-sql-merge/README.md

 **This procedure was adapted from `sp_generate_inserts`, written by [Narayana Vyas Kondreddi](http://vyaskn.tripod.com).
 I made a number of attempts to get in touch with Vyas to get his blessing for this fork -- given that no license details are specified in his code -- but was unfortunately unable to reach him.
 No copyright infringement is intended.

-## Installation
-Simply execute the script, which will install it in `[master]` database as a system procedure (making it executable within user databases).

 ## Known Limitations
 This procedure has explicit support for the following datatypes: (small)datetime(2), datetimeoffset, (n)varchar, (n)text, (n)char, xml, int, float, real, (small)money, timestamp, rowversion, uniqueidentifier, (var)binary, hierarchyid, geometry and geography.
 All others are implicitly converted to their CHAR representations so YMMV depending on the datatype.

-The `image` datatype is not supported and an error will be thrown if these are not excluded using the `@cols_to_exclude` parameter.
+The deprecated `image` datatype is not supported and an error will be thrown if these are not excluded using the `@cols_to_exclude` parameter.

 When using the `@hash_compare_column` parameter, all columns in the source and target table must be implicitly convertible to strings (due to the use of `CONCAT` in the proc to calculate the hash value).
 This means that the following data types are not supported with `@hash_compare_column`: xml, hierarchyid, image, geometry and geography.

 ## Usage
+1. Install the proc (see _Installation_, above)
-1. Ensure that your SQL client is configured to send results to grid.
+2. If using SSMS, ensure that it is configured to send results to grid rather than text.
-2. Execute the proc, providing the source table name as a parameter
-3. Click the hyperlink within the resultset.
+3. Execute the proc e.g. `EXEC [sp_generate_merge] 'MyTable'`
+4. Open the result set (eg. in SSMS/ADO/VSCode, click the hyperlink in the grid)
-4. Copy the SQL (excluding the Output tags) and paste into a new query window to execute.
+5. Copy the SQL portion of the text and paste into a new query window to execute.

 ## Example
-To generate a MERGE statement containing all data within the Person.AddressType table, excluding the ModifiedDate and rowguid columns:
+To generate a MERGE statement containing all data within the `[Person].[AddressType]` table, excluding the `ModifiedDate` and `rowguid` columns:

 ```
+EXEC AdventureWorks..sp_generate_merge
+  @schema = 'Person',
+  @table_name ='AddressType',
-EXEC AdventureWorks.dbo.sp_generate_merge @schema = 'Person', @table_name ='AddressType', @cols_to_exclude = '''ModifiedDate'',''rowguid'''
+  @cols_to_exclude = '''ModifiedDate'',''rowguid'''
 ```

 ### Output